What Are The Drinking Rules On Love Island This Year?

 “This partnership will see our Islanders get to dive into the shared wardrobes and help themselves to some incredible pre-loved clothes sourced from Ebay.
 We aim to inspire our demographic and show that there are incredible finds to be had and how sharing is, in some small way, caring.”

 View this post on Instagram

+And Love Island seems to be adamant on making changes.
+This year they’re also removing the food challenge, “vowing to show sex again” and continuing the ban on smoking which we’ve seen since season four.
 In 2017, season three, you’d see the Islanders constantly chatting and puffing on a cigarette, but in 2018 those rules changed, with Islanders being made stand in a designated smoking area one at a time.

-The smoking area is apparently filmed too, according to a source who spoke to OK! but since they frequent the area on solo trips only, we’ve never actually seen any footage from here.
+The smoking area is apparently filmed too, according to a source who spoke to OK!, but since they frequent the area on solo trips only, we’ve never actually seen any footage from here.